matt-auckland/uoa-karate-wiki/docs/kata/gekisai-dai-san.md

 ## Name Meaning

 When you interpret the kanji characters for 'Gekisai' individually, you get something more like "Attack & Destroy".
 Taken as a single word, Gekisai（撃砕）means "Pulverising​".
-Dai Ichi（第一）means "Number Three".
+Dai San（第三）means "Number Three".
 So "Attack & Destory Number Three" or "Pulverising Number Three", the former is the more popular interpretation.
-The reason for the "number three" is because Gekisai Dai San is thr third in a series of kata.
+The reason for the "number three" is because Gekisai Dai San is the third in a series of kata.

 ## How To